Travel and disruption information

-- If you do give up and try to find a taxi, others may be doing the same.
+- If you do give up and try to find a taxi or rideshare, others may be doing the same.
 It may be quicker to call and book a taxi than find one at a rank or on the street.

 2-hour fares touched-on at or after 6pm are valid until 3am the next day.

 A daily fare (i.e. the Myki Money Daily Cap) is also valid until 3am.

 Fares only need to be valid at the start of your trip.
 As long as you touch on (while entering the station, or boarding the bus or tram) before the journey time expires, it’s valid until you end your journey.
 You won’t get charged again when you touch-off.